(Published in the Seattle Times online on Oct. 29, 2020

 Born in Manitoba in 1896, McKillop spent early adult years as a schooner seaman near Point Barrow, Alaska, before heading south at age 37 to start his Seattle business.
 His carved ivory gavels, earrings and belt buckles became a specialty.

 His most celebrated showpiece, glaring from high on an interior wall, was a walrus head with four tusks.
 In 1956, McKillop told The Seattle Times he had found the rare remnant in a local tavern.
 His research indicated the animal was shot in 1915 in Siberia, and he claimed it was the world’s only known four-tusker.

 McKillop was both craftsman and salesman.
 So one can wonder at the monogram — a mix of his A and M initials — visible at the base of the totem poles appearing at each end of the postcard.
 Did Mack commission or acquire the poles or carve them himself?
 Another unsolved puzzle!

 To see Jean Sherrard‘s 360-degree video of the “Now” prospect and compare it with the “Then” photo, and to hear this column read aloud by Clay Eals, check out our Seattle Now & Then 360 version of the column!

 Big thanks to Dan Kerlee, Ron Edge, Barbara Manning and especially Victoria McKillop for their invaluable help in assembling the elements and thrust of this column!

-Below are 53 supplemental photos, a map, four certificates and, in chronological order, 43 historical clippings from The Seattle Times online archive (available via Seattle Public Library) and other online newspaper sources that relate to Mack’s Totem Curio Shop, A.A.
+Below are 55 supplemental photos, a map, an email message, four certificates and, in chronological order, 43 historical clippings from The Seattle Times online archive (available via Seattle Public Library) and other online newspaper sources that relate to Mack’s Totem Curio Shop, A.A.
 McKillop and the Marion Street Viaduct and that were helpful in the preparation of this column.